 There is no fixed rule, but common times to stop include:

-• When the baby sleeps through the night — no longer needed
+- When the baby sleeps long stretches without it, no longer needed

 How to wean off the dream feed: